Blue-Green Algae (Cyanobacteria)

 What agency should I contact to report a Blue-Green Algae bloom?

 The state’s bloom response team encourages residents to report algal blooms so that they can respond quickly and effectively.
-To report a bloom in Lake Okeechobee or the St. Lucie or Caloosahatchee rivers, call the toll-free hotline at 855-305-3903 or report online at www.reportalgalbloom.com.
+To report a bloom, call the toll-free hotline at 855-305-3903 or click here to report online.
 To report human illness or for information on health advisories, contact your local county health department.
-To report a fish kill, contact FWC’s Fish Kill Hotline at 800-636-0511.
+To report a fish kill, contact FWC’s Fish Kill Hotline at 800-636-0511 or click here to report online.